How Often Do Credit Scores Change?

 When does your credit score change?

 In a sense, your credit score is always in flux because the factors that influence a score can change at any moment.
-At the same time, you don’t actually “have a score” because a credit score is only generated when it’s requested.
+For example, if you make a big purchase and put it on your credit card, your credit utilization ratio will rise, which may cause a drop in your credit score until you pay down that balance.

-But if you’ve been monitoring your credit and see the score frequently change, you may be wondering what’s happening.
+If you’ve been monitoring your credit and see the score frequently change, you may be wondering what’s happening.
 Or perhaps you get different scores when you use different apps to check your credit.
-You may even check your score before applying for a loan and find that the loan officer gets a different score when she pulls your credit.
+You may even check your score before applying for a loan and find that the loan officer gets a different score when they pull your credit.

-Generic consumer credit scores from FICO and VantageScore, the two primary credit scoring agencies, rely entirely on the information in one of your credit reports from Equifax, Experian or TransUnion.
-Because the information in your credit reports may not be identical, what you see as a change in your score may be due to credit scores being generated based on different data.
+Generic consumer credit scores from FICO and VantageScore, the two primary consumer credit-scoring companies, rely entirely on the information in one of your credit reports from Equifax, Experian or TransUnion.
+Because the information in your credit reports may not be identical as some lenders may not report account information to all three bureaus, what you see as a change in your score may be due to credit scores being generated based on different data.

 In summary, your credit score can change or vary depending on: